PrivSec-dev/privsec.dev/content/os/Linux-Hardening.md

 These flags could also be applied to `/home` and `/root` as well, however, `noexec` will prevent applications from working that require binary execution in those locations.
 This includes products such as Flatpak and Snap.

-If you use [Toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/), `/var/log/journal` must not have any of those options.
-If you are on Arch Linux, do not apply `noexec` to `/var/tmp`.
+If you use [Toolbox](https://docs.fedoraproject.org/en-US/fedora-silverblue/toolbox/), you should not set any of those options on `/var/log/journal`.
+From my testing, the Toolbox container will fail to start if you have `nodev`, `nosuid`, or `noexec` on said directory.
+If you are on Arch Linux, you probably would not want to set `noexec` on `/var/tmp`, as it will make some AUR packages fail to build.

 ### Disabling SUID